 Jess Kohl is a filmmaker and photographer whose work often focuses on the fringes of society, where she seeks to amplify voices globally that have historically not been heard.
-She graduated from Central Saint Martins with 1st class honours in 2017 and has directed several award winning short films since, including the Grierson nominated Disciples (2021), Nirvana (2018) which gained global recognition, and most recently A Mouthful of Petrol (2022) which had it’s World Premiere at IDFA, and won Golden Frog for Best Documentary Short at CamerImage.
+After graduating from Central Saint Martins with 1st class honours, followed by an MA in Cinematography at Goldsmiths, she has directed several award winning films, including Nirvana (2018), the Grierson nominated Disciples (2021), and A Mouthful of Petrol (2022) which had it’s World Premiere at IDFA, and won Golden Frog for Best Documentary Short at CamerImage.
+Her work has been published in British Journal of Photography, Dazed, Another Magazine, Nowness, The Face, Vogue, i-D and many more.

-Jess’ distinctive directorial voice and talent for capturing nuanced and authentic moments has led her to working on commercial projects, creating poignant campaigns for clients such as Nike, Google, Tinder, On Running, and WhatsApp.
+Jess’ distinctive directorial voice and talent for capturing nuanced and authentic moments has led her to working on commercial projects, creating poignant campaigns for clients such as Nike, Google, and WhatsApp.

-Currently, Jess is working on her first feature documentary, where she continues to explore the intersection of culture, religion and gender non-conformity in the south of Italy.
+Currently, Jess is working on her first feature film, where she continues to explore the intersection of culture, religion and gender non-conformity in the south of Italy.

 Selected awards & nominations:

-International Motor Film Awards – Best Documentary Short award
+International Motor Film Awards – Winner, Best Documentary Short

 Doc n Roll